vrockai/dockstore-ui/app/docs/docker_registries.md

 If you would like to request support for a registry that is not currently supported, then please create an issue on our [Github](https://github.com/ga4gh/dockstore/issues) page.

-## Next Steps
+### Next Steps

-Read up on the differences between public and private tools on Dockstore at the [Public and Private Tools](/docs/public_private_tools) page or see our [full list of documentation](/docs).
+Continue to read up on the differences between public and private tools on Dockstore.